dangoslen/changelog-enforcer/README.md

 ```

 ### Inputs / Properties
-Below are the properties allowed by the changelog.
-These properties are shipped with sane defaults for typical use, esepcially for changelogs inline with the [KeepAChangelog](Keepachangelog.org).
+Below are the properties allowed by the Changelog Enforcer.
+These properties are shipped with sane defaults for typical use, esepcially for changelogs inline with the [KeepAChangelog](Keepachangelog.org) format.

 `changeLogPath`
 * Default: `CHANGELOG.md`